 - Submit a loan application directly to the lender of your choice.
 Please be sure to indicate that you will be attending American University.
 Applying with a credit-worthy co-borrower can enhance your credit rating and lower your interest rate and fees.

 - The maximum loan amount is the amount of the total Cost of Attendance (COA) not covered by other financial aid.
-You should apply for the amount you will need for both the Fall and Spring Semesters.
-Your lender will disburse the loan proceeds to American University in equal disbursements each semester.
+You should apply for the amount you will need for both the fall and spring semesters.
+Your lender will typically disburse the loan proceeds to American University in equal disbursements each semester.

 - Your lender will complete a credit check and advise you of the decision.
-If, for any reason, you feel that you may have difficulty with this credit check process, please contact AU Central at 202-885-8000 to discuss your alternatives.
+If, for any reason, you feel that you may have difficulty with this credit check process, please contact the Office of Financial Aid at email@example.com to discuss your alternatives.
 It is important, given the lengthy processing time, that you explore your options and have a back-up plan in the event your loan application is not approved.

 - After initiating your application with the lender, a pre-printed promissory note will be provided to you by the lender.
 Sign and return the promissory note to the lender.
 Some lenders may allow you to sign your promissory note electronically via your lender's website.
 A signed promissory note is required prior to disbursement of loan funds.

 - Loan funds will be applied to your student account when American University receives them from your lender.
+Until then, the loan amount will show on your award letter as estimated.
 Funds will be sent to AU via a paper check.
-You will be notified by the Financial Aid office if this check requires your endorsement.
+You will be notified by the Office of Financial Aid if this check requires your endorsement.
 Student enrollment is verified prior to disbursement.

 - As loan processing depends on operations inside and outside of AU, please allow 6-8 weeks processing time.
 Please contact your lender with any status inquiries.

 - All non-federal loans require a new Private Education Loan Applicant Self-Certification form.
 This form must be completed by the student, signed and returned to the lender before any funds can be disbursed.
 Your lender may provide a blank form to you as part of the application process.
-You may also contact our office to speak with a counselor if you have any questions on how to complete this or if you would like to discuss your loan options in greater detail.
+You may also contact the Office of Financial Aid to speak with a counselor if you have any questions on how to complete this or if you would like to discuss your loan options in greater detail.

 - The lender must provide an application disclosure, an approval disclosure and a final disclosure.
 You will receive these throughout the application process.
 Keep these disclosures in your files for future reference.

 - A "rescission period" is mandated by the federal regulations.
 The intent of the rescission period is to allow borrowers a final opportunity to evaluate their needs for a private student loan and/or cancel the loan without penalty.
-Lenders cannot disburse funds until the end of the rescission period so schools will not be able to schedule disbursements until the expiration of the rescission period.
-To allow for applicants and cosigners to receive the Final Disclosure in the mail, the first date that a loan can be scheduled for disbursement may be a week or longer from the date that the lender mails the Final Disclosure.
+Lenders cannot disburse funds until the end of the rescission period.
 The actual time frame for disbursement will vary from lender to lender.
+If you have completed all paperwork with your lender, then funds will pay at the start of the term or approximately two weeks after the Office of Financial Aid certifies your enrollment, whichever is later.